Oven-Baked Tradition Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 The second ingredient is barley.
 Barley is a starchy carbohydrate supplying fiber and other healthy nutrients.
 However, aside from its energy content, this cereal grain is of only modest nutritional value to a dog.

-The third ingredient is herring meal.
-Because it is considered a meat concentrate, herring meal contains almost 300% more protein than fresh fish itself.
+The fourth ingredient is fish meal.
+Because it is considered a meat concentrate, fish meal contains almost 300% more protein than fresh fish itself.

 Fish meal is typically obtained from the “clean, dried, ground tissue of undecomposed whole fish and fish cuttings” of commercial fish operations.2